 Security and safety for retailers and their customers is important to the Retail BID and it works closely with West Midlands Police and Birmingham City Council to ensure the city centre is a pleasant environment for businesses, visitors and shoppers.
 We work to achieve this through a number of initiatives;

 - Support retailers, alongside West Midlands Police and partners, to protect members from business crime

 - Work in partnership with the Homeless Taskforce and Homeless Outreach Support Team to help access support for street sleepers

 - Continue our day to day work with the Police and Retail PCSOs to address the problem of illegal street begging

 - Partner with and jointly fund Birmingham City Council City Centre Enforcement Officers and work with the local authority and West Midlands Police to act upon street nuisance issues and anti-social behaviour, ensuring the city centre is a welcoming place to be

-The BID has two dedicated Police Community Support Officers (PCSO), Pat McGregor and Tarral Francis, working alongside the Retail BID team, patrolling the city centre daily and dealing with all street nuisances.
+The BID has three dedicated Police Community Support Officers (PCSO), Pat McGregor, Mike Poulton and Emma Riley working alongside the Retail BID team, patrolling the city centre daily and dealing with all street nuisances.
 They are supported by a team of PCSOs and West Midlands Police Officers.
 Having this direct partnership link with West Midlands Police is a huge benefit of the BID and for its members.